-Key management personnelmore parties undertake an economic activity that is subject to joint control.Key management personnelPersons having authority over and responsibility for planning, directing and controlling the activities of an entity, directly or indirectly, including but not limited to any director

-(executive or otherwise) of the entity.
+Key management personnel that is subject to joint control.
+Persons having authority over and responsibility for planning, directing and controlling the activities of an entity, directly or indirectly, including but not limited to any director (executive or otherwise) of the entity.
 Licence applicant Legal entity fully and solely responsible for the football first team participating in national and international club competitions which applies for a licence.

-Licence season

 Licensee Licence applicant that has been granted a licence by the licensor.

-UEFA and FFA season for which a licence applicant has applied for/been granted a licence.
-It starts the day following the deadline for submission of the list of licensing decisions by the FFA to UEFA (this deadline being May 31st, in principle) and lasts until the same deadline the following year.
+Licence season UEFA and FFA season for which a licence applicant has applied for/been granted a licence.
+It starts the day following the deadline for submission of the list of licensing decisions by the FFA to UEFA (this deadline being May 31 st , in principle) and lasts until the same deadline the following year.
 Licensor Body that operates the club licensing system and grants the relevant licences.
 In Armenia, the licensor is the Football Federation of Armenia.
 List of licensing decisions List submitted by the licensor to UEFA containing, among other things, information about the licence applicants that have undergone the licensing process and been granted with the UEFA Licence by the FFA Club Licensing decision-making bodies in the format established and communicated by the UEFA administration.
+Materiality Omissions or misstatements of items or information are material if they could, individually or collectively; influence the decisions of users taken on the basis of the information submitted by the licence applicant.
+Materiality depends on the size and nature of the omission or misstatement judged in the surrounding circumstances or context.
+The size or nature of the item, or information, or a combination of both, could be the determining factor.